MikiP98/MultiScaler-Plus/src/README_extensions/algorithm_descriptions/classic/area_average.md

 ## Description

-Area Average is a simple algorithm that calculates the average color of the pixels in the area of the new pixel, because of this it only supports downscaling.
+Area Average / Box is a simple algorithm that calculates the average color of the pixels in the area of the new pixel, because of this it only supports downscaling.
 <br>
 *Small image of "how it works"*